 Its five themed floors invoke references to history, art, fashion, and more, with motifs like photography and 60s icons; some rooms even have their own private terrace.
 Look right out over the Forum from the rooftop terrace, which also houses a restaurant and bar.
 Or visit the ground floor, where you'll find a private cinema, tea room, flower-filled courtyard, and bistro with a gin corner boasting more than 47 types of gin from around the world.

 The Hotel Modigliani offers family-friendly rooms near the Spanish Steps and Trevi Fountain, set just outside the bustle of the crowds on a quiet street.
 Find your escape in one of its 23 rooms, all of which are furnished with crisp white and gentle neutral fabrics and range in size from twin to quadruple.

 Relax in their spacious internal courtyard, decorated with hand-decorated Italian tables and fresh greenery.
 If you prefer to be inside, the welcoming red furniture of the lounge, accented by Carrara marble, artwork in stucco frames, and even a chandelier, awaits to rest your worn-out touring feet.

-Sitting pretty on one of Rome’s most beautiful squares, fountain-splashed Piazza Barberini, Hotel Barocco is a tasteful conversion of two historic townhouses.
-The atmosphere is discreet, despite the winningly central location, and the décor a subtle fusion of modern-meets-baroque.
+Sitting pretty on one of Rome's most beautiful squares, the fountain-splashed Piazza Barberini, Hotel Barocco is a tasteful conversion of two historic townhouses.
+Despite the winningly central location, the atmosphere is discreet, and the décor a subtle fusion of modern-meets-baroque.

 This is a terrific area for strolling, just around the corner from the designer boutiques and bars on Via Veneto.